Chart Color Schemes

 Development

-Mount Nasura - Mount Richon - Bedfordale has seen approximately 21 residential properties approved annually over the past five financial years, totalling 109 homes.
-As of FY-26, six approvals have been recorded.
-On average, 5.6 people per year moved to the area for each dwelling built between FY-21 and FY-25.
-This high demand outpaces supply, potentially driving up prices and increasing competition among buyers.
+Mount Nasura - Mount Richon - Bedfordale approved approximately 21 residential properties per year over the past five financial years, totalling 109 homes.
+In FY-26 so far, six approvals have been recorded.
+Each dwelling built attracted an average of 5.6 people per year between FY-21 and FY-25.
+This demand outpaces supply, potentially driving up prices and increasing competition among buyers.

 New homes are being constructed at an average expected cost of $274,000.
-In FY-26, $3.1 million in commercial approvals have been registered, reflecting the area's predominantly residential nature.
-Compared to Greater Perth, Mount Nasura - Mount Richon - Bedfordale has significantly lower building activity, with 77.0% fewer approvals per person.
-This constrained construction typically reinforces demand and pricing for existing dwellings, which is also below average nationally, suggesting possible planning constraints or area maturity.
-Recent development has consisted entirely of detached dwellings, preserving the area's low-density nature and attracting space-seeking buyers.
+In this financial year, $3.1 million in commercial approvals have been registered, indicating the area's primarily residential nature.
+Compared to Greater Perth, Mount Nasura - Mount Richon - Bedfordale has 77.0% lower building activity per person.
+This constrained new construction often reinforces demand and pricing for existing dwellings.
+Recent development has consisted entirely of detached dwellings, preserving the area's low density nature and attracting space-seeking buyers.

-As of now, there are an estimated 467 people per dwelling approval in the area.
-Population forecasts indicate that Mount Nasura - Mount Richon - Bedfordale will gain approximately 1,459 residents by 2041.
-If current development rates continue, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+The estimated population count is 467 people per dwelling approval.
+According to AreaSearch's latest quarterly estimate, Mount Nasura - Mount Richon - Bedfordale is projected to gain 1,459 residents by 2041.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development